nathanstitt/gridley/README.md

  * **stripe** boolean | string defaults to true.
 When set, will set the background color of every other row.
 If `true`, color will be a light grey.
  * **min** number | string _(required)_ The minimum width of the layout.
 If a number, refers to pixels, if string can be any valid css dimension such as rem or vw.
  * **max** number | string _(required)_ The maximum width of the layout.
 If a number, refers to pixels, if string can be any valid css dimension such as rem or vw.
+ * **cellPadding** number | string | boolean _(optional, defaults to 5px)_ Applies the given amount of padding to cells in the grid.
+Can be disabled by setting to `false`
  * **style** CSSObject _(optional)_ specific styles to apply to the grid when layout is active.
 Useful for setting header border or any other specific styles.
 For examples see the [demo source](demo/demo.tsx)
  * **children**  Each child of a layout must be a **Column** that is also included inside of the **Columns** element.

 #### Column

 When used as a child of **Columns** it documents how data is rendered.
+The parent element inside `header` and `body` may be a `Cell`, or any custom element.
+If a custom element is used, it will be passed a string `id` prop.
+That id must be rendered the the DOM as `data-cell-id` in order for elements to be positioned properly.

  * **id** a unique identifier for each column
  * **dataPath** the path to the value for each column.
 Uses [lodash get](https://lodash.com/docs/4.17.15#get) internally.
 If not provided, the column id is used.
- * **header** React.ReactElement - element to be rendered for the column in the header
+ * **header** React.ReactElement - element to be rendered for the column in the header.
- * **body** React.ReactElement - element to be rendered for the column for each row in the body
+ * **body** React.ReactElement - element to be rendered for the column for each row in the body.

 When placed inside a **Layout**, it documents how the column is placed in the grid.
 Columns will appear in the order they are placed under the Layout.